softveda/aws-terraform-workshop/lab02/README.md

 - Scroll to the bottom of the run and confirm the `plan`.
 At the bottom of the page you’ll see a place to comment (optional) and click **"Confirm & Apply."** This will queue a `terraform apply`.

 Examine the output of `apply` and find the DNS address of the new instance.
-The output looks like what you’ve previously seen in the terminal.
-Copy the `public_dns_us_east_2` address and paste it into your browser.
+Copy any of the IP addresses and paste it into your browser.
 You'll see the running web application.

 ![TFE](images/tfe-basics/lab02-15.png "TFE")